Community, Witham Airport At Odds Over Improvement

 Key Takeaways:

-• The Martin County Commission voted to close a 460-foot section of Witham Field's runway due to local community concerns about noise and pollution, despite the FAA having approved its extension in 1998.
+• Martin County Commission has restricted a section of Witham Field's runway due to local noise and pollution concerns, despite the FAA having previously approved its extension.

-• While local activists advocate for the runway section's removal, airport businesses and users support maintaining the full runway length, and pilots continue to use the entire space amidst the dispute.
+• The community is divided, with some residents protesting runway use while airport businesses and users support maintaining its full length, and pilots continue to use the entire runway.

 See a mistake?
 Contact us.